slicknode/slicknode/docs/docs/tutorial/data-modeling.md

 To determine the schema for your application, we just have to convert [the requirements](./description.md) into a GraphQL schema.

+If you are using VS Code, you can install [the Slicknode VS Code extension](https://marketplace.visualstudio.com/items?itemName=Slicknode.slicknode-vscode) with snippets and other features from the marketplace.

 The schema of our blog is part of the blog module and should therefore be added to the `schema.graphql` file in that module folder.
 Open the file in your favorite IDE and add the following: